 CAIDP Activities (your evaluation of value to your Institution)

-We also welcome your additional suggestions and comments.
-Please complete the survey.
+We also welcome your suggestions and comments.
+Please complete the SURVEY.

 On May 17, 2021, CAIDP awarded certificates to several individuals who "successfully completed a comprehensive program, including research, writing, and policy analysis, in ARTIFICIAL INTELLIGENCE POLICY."